Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 The first time you look up a header in a lookup table by any format (including by `Id`), it will build an index by that format, which it will use for any subsequent lookups.
 This self-indexing makes such lookups very flexible and efficient.

-A small downside of self-indexing is increased memory footprint, especially when you need to look up data by a variety of formats.
-If you need to look up by a one-off format that you are not planning to reuse later, then you can call the `ClearIndex` method after the lookup, in order to reduce the amount memory that the lookup table takes, as follows.
+A small downside of self-indexing is an increased memory footprint, especially when you need to look up data by a variety of formats.
+If you need to look up by a one-off format that you are not planning to reuse later, then you can call the `ClearIndex` method after the lookup, to reduce the amount of memory that the lookup table takes, as follows.

 ```cs
 statusTable.ClearIndex(Header.FieldText); // clear index by text